dfinity/wg-identity-authentication/topics/icrc_21_consent_msg.md

 };

 type icrc21_error_info = record {
-    // Machine parsable error.
-Can be chosen by the target canister but should indicate the error category.
-    error_code: nat;
     // Human readable technical description of the error intended for developers, not the end-user.
     description: text;
 };